-We want everyone who comes to us for support, or supports us, to feel confident about how any personal details they share will be looked after and used.
+We want everyone who comes to us for support, donors, our suppliers, our staff, our volunteers and contacts in other organisations to feel confident about how any personal details they share will be looked after and used.

 This policy provides information about what information is collected, how it is used and how we take care of it.

 We will collect, store and use any information you provide in accordance with the Data Protection Act 1998 and General Data Protection Guidelines 2018 (GDPR).
 We will try to keep the data as accurate and up to date as possible and will not keep it longer than necessary.
 In some instances the law sets the length of time information has to be kept, but in most cases Bromley, Lewisham & Greenwich Mind will use its discretion to make sure we do not keep records for longer than necessary.

 2. Information We Collect About You

 The core information we will collect will be personal data, some of this may be classed as special category data.